 Overcoming cost control issues is like getting blood from a stone.
 It is often complex and frustrating because you have to deal with several cost management problems and solutions, increasing the risk of getting lost in the process.
 One way to stay on track is using a budgeting software solution like Rabio.

-Rabio is a free and open-source budgeting software designed to help organizations control costs and create budgeting methods for construction projects.
+Rabio is a free and open-source business budgeting software designed to help organizations control costs and create budgeting methods for construction projects.
 It also allows users to get a flexible cost breakdown structure of their project budgets and ensure that they won’t spend money beyond its initial forecast.
 Rabio also offers a comprehensive product demonstration which is available 24/7.

 Rabio is now open source and you can download it for free.
 Download Rabio here